fizzed/tkrzw/README.md

-Java distribution of TokyoCabinet & JNI libs by Fizzed
+Java distribution of Tkrzw & JNI libs by Fizzed
 ------------------------------------------------------

-TokyoCabinet remains a workhorse key-value store that still represents excellent performance vs. modern popular embedded key-value stores such as LevelDB or RocksDB.
-This is a published version of the library, along with native libs that are automatically extracted at runtime.
+This is a published version of the Tkrzw library, along with native libs that are automatically extracted at runtime.

-The Java library is as unmodified as possible from the original TokyoCabinet, but a few changes were made to automatically extract the library at runtime.
+The Java library is as unmodified as possible from the original Tkrzw, but a few changes were made to automatically extract the library at runtime, along with much improved double locking to prevent the library from being loaded multiple times.

 Linux x64 native libs are compiled on Ubuntu 18.04, so you can be assured they'll work well on various flavors of linux going back several years in time.